Joseph Hill, M.D., Ph.D.

 Dr. Hill holds both the James T. Willerson, M.D., Distinguished Chair in Cardiovascular Diseases, and the Frank M. Ryburn Jr. Chair in Heart Research.

-He earned his medical and doctoral (pharmacology) degrees at Duke University, conducting his dissertation research in cardiac ion-channel biophysics.
+He earned his medical and doctoral degrees at Duke University, conducting his dissertation research in cardiac ion-channel biophysics.
 He then completed a five-year postdoctoral fellowship in molecular neurobiology at the Institut Pasteur in Paris, studying central and peripheral nicotinic receptors.
-He next completed an internal medicine internship and residency, as well as a clinical cardiology fellowship, at the Brigham and Women’s Hospital, Harvard Medical School.
+He completed internal medicine residency training and a clinical cardiology fellowship at the Brigham and Women’s Hospital in Boston.

 Dr. Hill joined the UT Southwestern faculty in 2002 and is a three-time recipient of the Outstanding Teacher Award.